ClarkLabUCB/NewEraPumps_Python3/README.md

   pyinstaller pump_control3.py
   ```
 - This will create a bundle in a subfolder named **dist**, which will contain the executable application named pump_control3.exe.
 This app can then be used to run pumps on any computer without the need of Python or any of the packages. **Please be warned that you will need to use the same COM port that you used in the code when you created the app with pyinstaller.**

-## Usage

-Python code (.py files) will not be executable from Windows File Explorer unless you add Python to the PATH.
-This can be a tricky process, and we will not go into it.
-Instead, it is best to either execute the program from the *Anaconda Prompt*, by creating a Windows batch file (.bat), or by creating a standalone app with *pyinstaller* The batch file and *pysinstaller* approach will be outlined in the [Alternative Execution Methods](#alternative-execution-methods) section.

-* To run from the *Anaconda Prompt*
-  * Open *Anaconda Prompt*
-  * Navigate to your current folder run the pump_control3.py code (example)
-    ```sh
-    cd C:\User\YourUserName\Documents\PumpProgram3
-    python pump_control3.py
-    ```

-## Alternative Execution Methods